The Maslow CNC is a one-of-a-kind CNC router that lets you work on large workpieces at an unbelievably low price.

-MakerMade Maslow CNC kit is a super affordable and functional CNC router which lets you work on 4'x8' sheets.
+MakerMade Maslow CNC kit is a super affordable and functional CNC router that lets you work on 4'x8' sheets.

 It's ideal for users who love to tinker and DIY with their CNC machine.

-If you want a fully done for you type CNC, the Maslow is probably not it.
+If you want a fully done for you type CNC, Maslow is probably not it.